 The number of periods that an infected agent remains in the infected state follows an exponential distribution with parameter γ , so the expected amount of time in the infected state is $\frac{1}{\gamma}$.
 With $R_0\gamma$ contacts per person per unit time with others, each infected person has an expected number of R_0 contacts while infected.
-That is, the parameter R_0 can be thought of as the expected number of people that a newly infected person will directly infect in a population where everyone is susceptible.
+That is, the parameter R_0 can be thought of as the expected number of people that a newly infected person will directly infect in a population where everyone is susceptible.4

-The initial level of infection at time 0 is another exogenous parameter of the model and is typically assumed to be quite small (for example, one infection per 10 million people).
-If $R_0 > 1$, the number of infections is larger than the number of recoveries in early periods, while the proportion in the susceptible state remains close to 1.
-As a heuristic approximation, we would expect contacts with people infectious at time 0 to directly produce a total of $R_0I(0)$ S(0) new infections, which is approximately $R_0I(0)$ if S(0) is close to 1.
-This set of new infections would produce approximately $R_0I(0)$ subsequent new infections, and these would produce $R_0^3I(0)$, and so on.
+The initial level of infection at time 0 is another exogenous parameter of the model, and is typically assumed to be quite small, e.g., one infection per 10 million people.
+If $R_0 > 1$, the number of infections is larger than the number of recoveries in early periods while the proportion in the susceptible state remains close to 1.
+As a heuristic approximation, we would expect contacts with people infectious at time 0 to directly produce a total of $R_0I(0)S(0)$ new infections, which is approximately $R_0I(0)$ if S(0) is close to 1.
+This set of new infections would produce approximately $R_0^2I(0)$ subsequent new infections.
+And these would produce $R_0^3I(0)$ and so on.
 For this reason, the initial growth rate of infections in an SIR model with $R_0 > 1$ is approximately exponential.
-Formally, one equilibrium of the system is S(t) = 1, I(t) = 0, R(t) = 0 for all t, but if this equilibrium is locally unstable if $R_0 > 1$, then adding a small number of infected agents leads to contagious growth of I(t).
-By contrast, an equilibrium with I(t) = 0 is locally stable if $R_0 < 1$, as a small infection dies out in that case.
+Formally, one equilibrium of the system is S(t) = 1, I(t) = 0, R(t) = 0 for all t, but this equilibrium is locally unstable if $R_0 > 1$ for then adding a small number of infected agents leads to contagious growth of I(t).
+By contrast, an equilibrium with I(t) = 0 is locally stable if $R_0 < 1$ as a small infection dies out in that case.

-Over time, the growth rate of infections declines because the proportion of people in the susceptible state diminishes continuously as the infection spreads.
+Over time, the rate of growth of infections declines because the proportion of people in the susceptible state diminishes continuously as the infection spreads.
 Regardless of when the infection takes place, each infected person has an expected number R_0 of contacts with others while infectious, but as time passes, more and more of those contacts are with people who are not susceptible.
-The model has a "herd immunity" threshold of $\bar{S} \equiv 1/R_0$.
-When $S(t) = \bar{S}$, the expected number of people that a newly infected person will directly infect is equal to 1.
-The important implication of this property is that once the fraction of the population that is
+The model has a "herd immunity" threshold of $\overline{S} \equiv 1/R_0$.
+When $S(t) = \overline{S}$, the expected number of people that a newly infected person will directly infect is equal to 1.
+The important implication of this property is that once the fraction of the population that is susceptible is below the herd immunity threshold \overline{S} , a small infection introduced into the population will die out with the size of the infectious population never increasing.5